This remodeled RV has the coziest fireplace you’ve ever seen in a tiny home

 What made you originally decide to go “tiny”?

 We decided to go tiny for simplicity.
 Our life was full of things and more things and managing things or cleaning things & we believed there was more by having less.
 We loved living tiny but ended up selling our first tiny home for financial reasons.
-However we discovered a love for design and working together as a team to transform tiny spaces into tiny homes.
-So we just finished our second rig and it’s for sale.
+However, we discovered a love for design and working together as a team to transform tiny spaces into tiny homes.
+So we just finished our second rig and it’s for sale (now sold!).
 We hope to live tiny again one day and own our own land.

 Back when you were full-time RVing, what was one of your favorite aspects of tiny living?